Aki78/AirportHeistGroup3MetropoliaProject/README.md

 Travel is possible with the purchase of a flight ticket and players are restricted to airports with-in a certain distance.
+    -why is the player restricted to a certain distance(to be made up)

 Evading Capture